Heart for humanity: Hawkins uses livestock passion to help others

 The Salvation Army gives out over 500 food baskets a month to families in need.

-While Hawkins didn’t know anyone with the organization, she ended up speaking with Kathy Corbett, social services director, which sparked “an instant connection and friendship.”
+Hawkins didn’t know anyone with the organization.
+But she spoke with Kathy Corbett, social services director, which sparked “an instant connection and friendship.”

 Now, Hawkins said she delivers eggs — which can range anywhere between 40 to 90 dozen — twice to three times a month.